binkley/wrong-place-wrong-time/homebrewery.md

 - If they kept the **Hat of Disguise**, it draws attention
 - If they kept the **black rock**, they may be hunted

-They gain no formal reward, but survive — and live to tell another tale.
+They gain no formal reward, but survive &mdash; and live to tell another tale.

 \page